djwrisley/RLAC/_pages/scheduleS26.md

 Instructor away at a conference.
 Work on Assignment 1 and Response 1.

-> Love Data Week at NYU
+> Extra credit opportunity: Attend an event at Love Data Week at NYU online in NYC or in person in AD and write it up.
+Worth up to 2 points on Assignment 1.

 ### Week 6 (Feb 24, 26)